Canon 70D vs Olympus TG-5

 - More modern: Reflects 3 years and 10 months of technical progress since the 70D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 70D is the clear winner of the match-up (18 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 70D is the clear winner of the match-up (18 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 70D or the TG-5 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.